divyakraman/BoMuDA-Boundless-Multi-Source-Domain-Adaptive-Segmentation-in-Unstructured-Environments/README.md

 Boundless Domain Adaptation Module - train_openset.py.
 The paths to the single-source models, and the closed-set multi-source model can be set in lines 172-176.
 The paths to the target dataset, along with the other hyperparameters can be set in lines 27-57.

 #### Evaluation
-eval_idd_BoMuDA.py - Evaluation script for India Driving Dataset, for the overall algorithm (Multi-source + Boundless)<br>.
-The scripts computes the IoU, and Accuracy for individual classes along with the mean IoU (mIoU), and mean Accuracy (mAcc).
+eval_idd_BoMuDA.py - Evaluation script for India Driving Dataset, for the overall algorithm (Multi-source + Boundless).
+The script computes the IoU, and Accuracy for individual classes along with the mean IoU (mIoU), and mean Accuracy (mAcc).

 ### Datasets
 * [**India Driving Dataset**](https://idd.insaan.iiit.ac.in/)